stelijahsoftware/marelias-notepad/README.md

 - Add button to insert date yyy-mm-dd
 - Auto-delete empty notes
 - disable red underlining of incorrectly typed words
+- put top bar on bottom for easier access to save button & rename..etc
+- when renaming a note, don't display the extension + automatically highlight the time part of the name i.e. "_hhmmss" inside the full form "yyymmdd_hhmmss" for easier renames.

 ### Build Commands:
 ./gradlew build --warning-mode all